TanStack/query/README.md

 setFocusHandler(onWindowFocus) // Boom!
 ```

-# Custom Query Key Serializers (Experimental)
+# Custom Query Key Serializers (Super-duper Advanced)

-> **WARNING:** This is an advanced and experimental feature.
+> **WARNING:** This is a very advanced feature.
 There be dragons here.
 Do not change the Query Key Serializer unless you know what you are doing and are fine with encountering edge cases in React Query's API

 <details>
 <summary>Show Me The Dragons!</summary>